ucdavisdatalab/workshop_getting_started_with_textual_data/_sources/chapters/03_cleaning-and-counting.md

 In this sense, it's often useful to count not only single words in text, but continuous two-word strings, or even longer ones.
 These strings are called **n-grams**, where _n_ is the number of tokens in the span.
-"Bigrams" are two-token spans."
+"Bigrams" are two-token spans.
 "Trigrams" have three tokens, while "4-grams" and "5-grams" have four and five tokens, respectively.
 Technically, there's no limit to n-gram sizes, though their usefulness depend on your data and research questions.